aws/copilot-cli/site/content/docs/developing/addons/environment.en.md

 ### Writing the `Conditions` and the `Mappings` sections

-Often, your may want to configure your addon resources differently depending on certain conditions.
+Often, you want to configure your addon resources differently depending on certain conditions.
 For example, you could conditionally configure your DB resource's capacity depending on whether it is deploying to a production or a test environment.
-To do so, you can use `Conditions` and `Mappings` sections.
+To do so, you can use the `Conditions` section and the `Mappings` section.

 ???- note "Examples: Configure addons conditionally"
     === "Using `Mappings`"